seismic-initiative/consciOS-academic-paper/paper-v1.0.md

 # 2. Foundational Models: A Systems-Theoretic Framework

-This section formalizes two complementary systems-theoretic tools used throughout this paper: (1) the Iceberg Model, a diagnostic hierarchy for identifying causal leverage in complex systems [10], [11]; and (2) a 7-component Universal System Model, an architectural template for describing the functional elements of viable systems [12], [13].
+This section formalizes two complementary systems-theoretic tools used throughout this paper: (1) the Iceberg Model, a diagnostic hierarchy for identifying causal leverage in complex systems (Fig. 1) [10], [11]; and (2) a 7-component Universal System Model, an architectural template for describing the functional elements of viable systems (Fig. 2) [12], [13].
 Together they provide a common language for mapping claims about consciousness, behavior, and artificial agents to implementable system designs.

 Detailed experimental protocols, measurement specifications, and analysis plans are provided in Appendix A (Experimental Protocols) and Appendix B (Measurement Instruments & Analysis Pipelines).

 ## 2.1 The Iceberg Model as Diagnostic Hierarchy

-The Iceberg Model is a layered diagnostic heuristic that distinguishes observable events from the deeper structures and assumptions that generate them.
+The Iceberg Model (Fig. 1) is a layered diagnostic heuristic that distinguishes observable events from the deeper structures and assumptions that generate them.
 It operationalizes four abstraction layers:

 * Events (observable outputs; momentary data)
 * Patterns/Trends (temporal regularities in events)